 The Government of Bangladesh enacted a system of village courts in 2006 to help low-income rural residents to adjudicate small and other minor non-criminal offences.
-After years of weak implementation and low utilization, the UN Development Program partnered with the government in 2009 to launch the Activating program with a number of local governments.
+After years of weak implementation and low utilization, the UN Development Program partnered with the government in 2009 to launch the Activating governments.
 The program trains local officials and court assistants the courts.
-Above all, it provides a legal mechanism to resolve disputes between residents, particularly those related to money, land and business. way builds trust in the country's economic stability through use of the courts.
+Above all, it provides a legal mechanism to resolve disputes between residents, particularly those related to money, land and business. way builds trust in the country's may encourage marginalized groups economic stability through use of the courts.